giladnavot/DEMO-pydantic/.swm/discriminator-application-in-pydantic.nrjr28pd.sw.md

 # Applying the discriminator

-The function `apply_discriminator` is used to apply the discriminator and returns a new core schema.
+The function <SwmToken path="/pydantic/_internal/_discriminated_union.py" pos="61:2:2" line-data="def apply_discriminator(">`apply_discriminator`</SwmToken> is used to apply the discriminator and returns a new core schema.
 It takes in the schema, discriminator, and definitions as arguments.

 ```python
 def apply_discriminator(